Effective Yet Elusive: Exploring Single-Particles

 • David Verney (IJCLab) The pervasive ubiquity of shell effects and the vexing necessity of their conceptual companions

-• Thomas Duguet (CEA Saclay DRF) Calculation and use of effective single-particle energies
+• Thomas Duguet (CEA Saclay DRF) Effective single-particle energies in many-body physics: model-independent definition and meaningful use

 TALKS